Dual-R-DETR: Resolving Query Competition with Pairwise Routing in Transformer Decoders

-We presented Route-DETR, which addresses query competition in DETR-style detectors through dual routing mechanisms: suppressor routes that modulate competing queries and delegator routes that promote diversification.
-Our method achieves consistent improvements across multiple baselines on COCO with no inference overhead.
-Future work will explore extending routing mechanisms to other transformer architectures and investigating adaptive routing schedules for improved training dynamics.
+We presented Dual-R-DETR, a method that addresses query competition in DETR-style detectors through suppressor and delegator routing.
+Our method consistently improves multiple COCO baselines without inference overhead.
+Future work will extend routing to other transformer architectures and explore adaptive routing schedules.